xzoert/dedalus/README.md

 entirely compatible with the current one, but I'm pretty sure that any needed migration will be quite easy to perform.

-Anyone interested in contributing is very welcome.
+Anyone interested in testig or contributing is very welcome.

 ## Installation